Parsley massacre: Background

+By the 1930s, the Dominican Republic had a significant population of Haitians that could be divided into two main groups consisting of braceros, agricultural workers, and more permanent communities of Haitian-descended families in the North and West.
+The braceros were seasonal migrant laborers working on sugar plantations in the south and east.
+The Dominican government regulated their migration for the benefit of the sugar companies, while the more firmly established groups included families of workers, smallholders, and entrepreneurs.
+Many of the latter were Dominican-born but retained Haitian cultural and ethnic identity, creating a bicultural identity in the border region that clashed with Trujillo’s nationalist ideals.

+Less than a month before the massacre began, Trujillo imposed a quota on the percentage of non-Dominican sugar workers that an estate could employ and deported Haitians who could not produce papers establishing their place of birth and nationality.
+As a follow-up to his effort to expel black Haitians from the frontier, Trujillo attempted to recruit white immigrants from Puerto Rico.

-Dominican dictator Rafael Trujillo, a strong proponent of anti-Haitianism, made his intentions towards the Haitian community clear in a short speech he gave on 2 October 1937 during a celebration in his honor in the province of Dajabón.
+As a strong proponent of anti-Haitianism, Trujillo made his intentions towards the Haitian community clear in a short speech he gave on October 2nd 1937 during a celebration in his honor in the province of Dajabón.

 For some months, I have traveled and traversed the border in every sense of the word.
 I have seen, investigated, and inquired about the needs of the population.
 To the Dominicans who were complaining of the depredations by Haitians living among them, thefts of cattle, provisions, fruits, etc., and were thus prevented from enjoying in peace the products of their labor, I have responded, 'I will fix this.'
 And we have already begun to remedy the situation.
 Three hundred Haitians are now dead in Bánica.
 This remedy will continue.

 Trujillo reportedly acted in response to reports of Haitians stealing cattle and crops from Dominican borderland residents.
 Trujillo commanded his army to kill all Haitians living in the Dominican Republic's northwestern frontier and in certain parts of the contiguous Cibao region.

-Between 2 October and 8 October, hundreds of Dominican troops, who came mostly from other areas of the country, poured into the Cibao, and used rifles, machetes, shovels, knives, and bayonets to kill Haitians.
-Haitian babies were reportedly thrown in the air and caught by soldiers' bayonets, then thrown on their mothers' corpses.
-Dominican troops beheaded thousands of Haitians, and took others to the port of Montecristi, where they were thrown into the Atlantic Ocean to drown with their hands and feet bound, some with wounds inflicted by the soldiers in order to attract sharks.
-Survivors who managed to cross the border and return to Haiti told stories of family members being hacked with machetes and strangled by the soldiers, and children bashed against rocks and tree trunks.